eclipse-kura/kura/README.md

 You can follow the tutorial from the official [Maven](http://maven.apache.org/install.html) site.
 Remember that you need to install the 3.5.x version.

 ### Eclipse IDE
-The simplest way to start developing on Eclipse Kura is to use an Eclipse Installer based setup.
+The simplest way to start developing on Eclipse Kura is to use an [Eclipse Installer](https://www.eclipse.org/downloads/) based setup.
 To correctly setup the environment, proceed as follows:
 - Start the Eclipse Installer
+- Switch to advanced mode (top right hamburger menu > Advanced Mode)
-- Select "Eclipse for Committers" and configure the "Product Version", then select a JRE 1.8+ and press the Next button
+- Select "Eclipse for Committers" and configure the "Product Version" to be a IDE with JRE 1.8+ supported (2020-06 or older)
+- Set the Java 1.8+ VM: to the recently installed local jdk-8 VM, and press the Next button
 - Select the Eclipse Kura installer from the list.
 If this is not available, add a new installer from https://raw.githubusercontent.com/eclipse/kura/develop/kura/setups/kura.setup, then check and press the Next button
 - Select the "Developer Type":
   - "User": if you want to develop applications or bundles running on Kura, select this option.
 It will install only the APIs and the examples.